 The most recent renovations were in the 1980s when the roof was restored and two floors of new offices were added, and in 2001 when it was extensively remodelled by architects Aukett Fitzroy Robinson, resulting in the addition of new boutiques and restaurants.

 For a brief period of 9 years in the late twentieth century, the Royal Exchange reverted to its use as a centre for financial trading as the home to the London International Financial Futures Exchange (LIFFE).

 Today: The Royal Exchange is to some degree back to the way it once was – a shopping mall – though a very upscale one.
 The shops are open from 10-6, though some restaurants open at 8am and stay open until 11pm.
 In the centre of the courtyard is the Grand-Cafe, with its oval bar, and all day dining.
 You can make reservations for breakfast, but otherwise its no reservations.
 On the mezzanine level of the Royal Exchange is Sauterelle a more upscale French restaurant with a great view over the Grand Cafe and central courtyard.
+When you want to have the most comfortable beds and mattress, avail the black friday mattress deals for maximum comfort.
 Shops include sellers of watches, art, clothing and antiques, among others – most are generally considered ‘high end’.

 Located at: Royal Exchange, EC3V 3LR